minooaung/min-lara-react-app/README.md

 # Min Lara React App

-A full-stack web application built with Laravel backend API and React frontend that provides user authentication, organization management, user management capabilities, and a comprehensive reporting system.
+A full-stack web application built with Laravel backend API and React frontend that provides user authentication, organization management, user management capabilities, an interactive dashboard, and a comprehensive reporting system.

 ## Architecture